- What are the Admission Criteria?

 - I’m interested in transferring to the Mount, what should I do?

 - What do I have to do to apply?

 - What are your criteria for admission?

-- I was admitted to the Mount when I was a senior in high school but decided to attend another college.
+- I was admitted to the Mount when I was a senior in high school but decided to attend another university.
 I want to come to the Mount now, what should I do?

 - Will the college credit I already have transfer?

 - Does my GPA transfer?

 - Do you accept AP, dual/post-secondary credit that I earned while still in high school?